 Cooking, and more specifically, cooking in cast iron is an added benefit.
 Especially when you have fresh organic ingredients to use.

 Basil is one of the easiest spices to grow.
 To many this is nothing new.
-To others, the following might be quite enlightening.
+To others, the following information might be quite enlightening.

 You can start with seed, but that is a much slower start.
 An inexpensive way to cheat is to purchase a live potted Basil plant from your grocery store or nursery.
 They are often $3 or less.
 One plant will make many!
+Or you can transplant the whole plant to one of your pots.

 With a purchased potted plant you have the advantage of smelling it, and test cooking with it to guarantee it is the variety you prefer.
 If you don’t know where to start, we suggest selecting a Sweet Basil.

-Once you have your preferred live potted plant you can take several cuttings.
+Once you have your preferred live potted plant, you can take several cuttings.
 Be sure to leave some leaves on the donor plant.
 Pot the donor plant in good potting soil and water to keep the soil moist.

 The donor plant will soon start creating new leaves.
 Leaves and cuttings can be harvested again in a very short time.